chadrem/workers/README.md

       :callback => nil                 # The proc to execute (provide this or a block, but not both).
     )

+    scheduler = Workers::Scheduler.new(
+      :logger => nil,                  # Ruby logger instance.
+      :pool => Workers::Pool.new       # The workers pool used to execute timer callbacks.
+    )

 ## TODO - not yet implemented features